By Mark Wigston, who travelled with us in 2014

 When Clare and I decided to revisit Southern Tanzania we asked our Audley specialist, Liberty, whether she could help.

-She put together a wonderful itinerary for us to Lake Manze Camp in the Selous Game Reserve, Mdonya Old River Camp in Ruaha National Park and Butiama Hotel on Mafia Island.
+She put together a wonderful itinerary for us to Lake Manze Camp in the Nyerere National Park, Mdonya Old River Camp in Ruaha National Park and Butiama Hotel on Mafia Island.
 And she was able to advise us on a suitable recipient for our shoe donation.

 Liberty arranged for us to be met by a local representative of the organisation administering the donation.
 We arrived and were immediately greeted by the local agent where we transferred the 85 pairs of shoes.